 Empirical proofs of this may be had in abundance.
 It is a very well known fact that active building of railways raises the price of rails, and, through this, the price of iron; that the present strong demand for copper wire in electric lighting puts up the price of copper.
 In these cases it is evident that the upward movement of price takes its start from the final products, and is transferred from these to the cost goods.
-But the objection will probably suggest itself to many readers. that there are also cases where the movement of price is from costs to products.
+But the objection will probably suggest itself to many readers, that there are also cases where the movement of price is from costs to products.
 The stocks of iron, for instance, of which we have been speaking in our illustration, are not a fixed amount, but are smaller or greater according to the circumstances of iron production.
 Now if there is an extension of this production, and the supply of iron increases, its price will certainly fall, and that from causes peculiar to the iron; and this fall in prices will drag down the price of iron wares.
 Does the causal connection here not run from costs to price of products?

 To answer this objection we have only to carry the concatenation, of which we have hitherto examined only a few links, back to its beginning.
 It is quite correct to say that stocks of iron are not a fixed amount, but the varying result of a production which is capable of being extended or limited at will.
-For the production of iron two things are necessary,--mines, and (to put it shortly) direct and indirect labour.
+For the production of iron two things are necessary,-mines, and (to put it shortly) direct and indirect labour.
 The mines are a given quantity, and cannot be devoted to the production of anything but iron.
 On the other hand, the quantity of labour available as a whole for economical employment, is an amount given and limited by the current state of population, but this is not the case with that particular labour which is employed in the production of iron.
 Labour is a productive power capable of being employed in any number of ways, and all the branches of production carried on in the community compete for it.
-Who or what, now, is it that decides what exact proportion of the original productive powers of buying iron products at a higher price than 6s., so much iron is taken out of the iron market that the stock is no longer sufficient for the demand that is willing to pay just 6s.
-This latter, then, will, of course, be shut out by the stronger competitors, and the market price settles at a higher figure than 6s. another proof that costs are not the fixed point to which the price of products adapts itself, but vice verså. at the disposal of industry, namely labour and uses of land, is employed in the production of iron, and who and what is it that decides on the value and price of the unit of those productive powers?
+Who or what, now, is it that decides what exact proportion of the original productive powers at the disposal of industry, namely labour and uses of land, is employed in the production of iron, and who and what is it that decides on the value and price of the unit of those productive powers?